tutomiko/Carbon-Framework/README.md

 	}
 }
 ```
-## Issues
-*Time.*
-<br/><br/>
-Time is the main issue.
-The project is currently being maintained by just me, so the development is slow and any bug fixes or feature implementations may take a while.

 ## Contribute
 All who wish to pitch in on development of the project are more than welcome!